Naadira/Inverse-kinematic-modeling-using-robo-analyzer-/README.md

 ### PROCEDURE:

-1.Open the roboanalyzer software.
+1. Open the roboanalyzer software.
-2.Select the robot and its degrees of freedom.
+2. Select the robot and its degrees of freedom.
-3.Change the values of X and Y wherever necessary.
+3. Change the values of X and Y wherever necessary.
-4.Stimulate the model for inverse kinematics.
+4. Stimulate the model for inverse kinematics.
-5.Plot the graph between the joints.
+5. Plot the graph between the joints.
-6.Update the DH parameters of the link configuration and end effector configuration.
+6. Update the DH parameters of the link configuration and end effector configuration.

 ### SIMULATION